How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Introduction

+Assessing the sustainability costs of hyper-datafication requires examining how large-scale data production, storage, and downstream use translate into environmental, social, and economic costs.
+Despite the central role of data in frontier AI systems, these dimensions remain only partially documented (see Section~\ref{sec:related}).
+To analyse these costs, we draw on multiple complementary sources: a large-scale metadata study of datasets stored on the Hugging Face Hub; empirical evidence from data workers in Kenya; and external reports and public data to contextualise global data-centre investments and infrastructure.
+The main contributions of this work are:

+\begin{itemize} \item {\bf A large-scale empirical analysis of more than 550,000 datasets stored on the Hugging Face Hub}, documenting growth trends, storage- and carbon-related energy consumption for both provider and user sides, and patterns of linguistic representation relative to global speaker populations and web presence. \item {\bf Qualitative evidence from 134 data workers in Kenya}, revealing conditions of low pay, lack of compensation for exposure to graphic content, direct employment relationships with large technology companies, and gender-disaggregated disparities. \item {\bf An analysis of the global investments and geographical distribution of data-centres}, drawing on external data sources and public reports to document disparities in data centre infrastructure investment that concentrate economic power among a small number of countries. \item {\bf The Data PROOFS recommendations}, a framework outlining actions required to increase data sustainability and reduce the negative impacts of hyper-datafication. \end{itemize}

-The following sections briefly discuss existing research on the sustainability impacts of AI systems, and the importance of data in this context (Section~\ref{sec:related}).
-We describe our methods for gathering information on the sustainability implications of AI-related data (Section~\ref{sec:methods}), and we analyse our findings in light of the growing trend of hyper-datafication (Section~\ref{sec:costs}).
-We conclude with a set of recommendations (Data PROOFS) to increase data sustainability and address the actions required to reduce the negative impacts of hyper-datafication (Section~\ref{sec:discussion}).
+The following section briefly discusses existing research on the sustainability impacts of AI systems and the importance of data in this context (Section~\ref{sec:related}).
+We then describe our methods for gathering and analysing information on the sustainability implications of AI-related data (Section~\ref{sec:methods}), before presenting our findings in light of the growing trend of hyper-datafication (Section~\ref{sec:costs}).
+We conclude with a set of recommendations under the Data PROOFS framework (Section~\ref{sec:discussion}). \looseness=-1